 - rasterize

 Logical.
-If TRUE and ggrastr package is available, rasterize the plot for better performance with large matrices.
+If TRUE and ggrastr package is available, rasterize the Hi-C layer for better performance with large matrices.
 Default: FALSE

 - show_diagonal